13 Best Metal Detectors in 2024 for Treasure Hunting

 Sometimes, you can literally find a local dealer in your city and go to the shop to choose and buy a metal detector.
 However, in most cases, it is still better to read some metal detector reviews first, if you are not sure what detector you want.
 Yet, the majority of detectorists will have to order metal detectors online from big dealer networks, affiliate websites collaborating with dealers, or international dealers.

-💵 How much does a metal detector cost?
+💵 How much does a good metal detector cost?

 That depends.
 Low-quality metal detectors can be really affordable but they are not worth the time, let alone the money.
 Quality metal detectors usually cost from $250 (very simple features, an old model, or a used detector) and up to $900 and more.
 The price depends on the tech specs and features heavily; a brand itself doesn’t add value.
 The more features are added, the more user-friendly and versatile the device is, the more state-of-the-art technology is implemented, and the more expensive it is, but at the same time, the more efficient.